 Modern Analytics Architecture for CEFs

-Databricks makes the central point well.
-Effective financial analytics depends on real-time data pipelines, governance, cleansing, lineage tracking, and standardized models, because that combination reduces manual reconciliation and supports more reliable forecasting through validated data pipelines and governance in financial analytics.
+Databricks puts the central point well: effective financial analytics depends on real-time data pipelines, governance, cleansing, lineage tracking, and standardized models, because that combination cuts manual reconciliation and supports more reliable forecasting, through validated data pipelines and governance in financial analytics.

 What the architecture should do